yunhao-tech/MAP583-backgrounds-challenge/README.md

 |Mixed-rand	| 42.6% | 38.7% | 26.6% | 76.3% | 75.6% |
 |BG-gap  | 16.7% | 21.3% | 18.0% | 6% | 14.3%|

+We find that the two models in the paper are in average more accurate than our models.
+Moreover, their BG-gap are smaller.

 Below is the original README in Project-backgrounds-challenge repository.